Retiring PHP 7.2 in favor of PHP 7.3

 While PHP 7.4 is available on the Acquia Cloud platform today, certain libraries have still not been ported to PHP 7.4 by the PHP community.
 In rare cases, some libraries may no longer be supported by the community beyond a certain PHP release, requiring Acquia to either implement a replacement or formally deprecate support for the functionality supported by that library.
 Acquia will continue to monitor these libraries for updates and communicate with customers as our support for PHP 7.4 continues to improve.

 At this time, the only known unsupported library in PHP 7.4 on Acquia Cloud is GD, which is used for image processing.

 Q: Are there other major upgrades coming soon?

 We are committed to maintaining the security and stability of the Acquia Cloud platform.
-To do so, we are removing software that has reached end-of-life and adding new features on an ongoing basis.
-We work to provide as much lead time as possible, in order to ensure your application runs smoothly while these upgrades and retirement efforts are underway.
+To do so, we are consistently removing software that has reached end-of-life and adding new features on an ongoing basis.
+We work to provide as much lead time as possible whenever this happens, in order to ensure your application runs smoothly while these upgrades and retirement efforts are underway.

 Q: I have some additional questions and concerns.
 Who can I contact?

 If you have any questions about this or any other maintenance, you can contact Acquia Support.